aviaku/simplifi-quiz/README.md

 # Parsing

-In an attempt to reduce the amount of data being written to the datastore, the following decisions were made while parsing each user record:
+In an attempt to reduce the amount of data being written to the datastore, the following parsing decisions were made:

 ## IP Address
 - Kept as is, if present